njohnso6/nia_snakemake_class/README.md

 # nia_snakemake_class
-An introduction to snakemake on Biowulf
+An introduction to snakemake on Biowulf created by Nicholas Johnson